Smoking On A Gas Grill Tutorial

 Open the lid so that the unlit gas fumes do not collect under the grill hood.
 Now, open access to your propane tank by turning the valve all the way open.

-Next, put the burners on "high" and hit the "starter" button to ignite the fumes if they do not automatically light upon turning the knobs.
-Now you can close the lid and preheat your grill for anywhere from 10 to 15 minutes.
+Next, put the burners on high heat and hit the "starter" button to ignite the fumes if they do not automatically light upon turning the knobs.
+Now you can close the lid and preheat your grill for anywhere from 10 to 15 minutes depending on what grill temperature you need.

 After that, it's time to grill!